You are here: Home » Pellet Stoves

 This is also known as density.
 This part of the standard determines the amount of “fines” or sawdust in your pellets.
 This is important because a brand of pellets that is not well compressed can cause feeding problems in your stove.
 The sawdust can build up and stop the pellets from sliding down in the hopper, and the sawdust can compact in the auger tube and stop pellets from traveling through.
 This does not take into account the amount of mess that is made when you pour the pellets into your stove’s hopper.

 There are standard and premium grade pellets available, and the Pellet Fuel Institute (PFI) sets these grades.
-If you would like to read more about pellet fuel grades, go to the PFI website at http://www.pelletheat.org/3/industry/index.html, and read the section titled “PFI-graded fuel must meet tests for:“ This page will tell you of some of the other standards that pellet manufacturers have to meet to print the PFI standard on their bags.
+If you would like to read more about pellet fuel grades, go to the PFI website at https://www.pelletheat.org/about-the-standards-program, and read the section titled “PFI-graded fuel must meet tests for:“ This page will tell you of some of the other standards that pellet manufacturers have to meet to print the PFI standard on their bags.
 Not all manufacturers choose to test their pellets for compliance to the voluntary standards.
 If you want to know, ask the manufacturer or retailer of the pellets you are using.

 The point of purchasing good quality pellets is the value.
 Yes, you will pay more for each bag.
 But you will burn fewer pellets to produce the same amount of heat.
 You will have fewer operational problems with your stove, and you will need to clean your stove less often.
 This is why a good quality pellet will save you time and money in the long run, and be less work and more fun to have in your home.